-In line with the statutory framework for EYFS (2012), at St Laurence Catholic Primary "Each area of learning and development is implemented through planned, purposeful play and through a mix of adult-led and child-initiated activity.
+At St Laurence Catholic Primary "Each area of learning and development is implemented through planned, purposeful play and through a mix of adult-led and child-initiated activity.
 Play is used as an essential part children's development, building their confidence as they learn to explore, to think about problems, and relate to others.
 Children learn by leading their own play, and by taking part in play which is guided by adults.
 There is an on-going judgement to be made by practitioners about the balance between activities led by children, and activities led or guided by adults.
 Practitioners must respond to each child's emerging needs and interests, guiding their development through warm, positive interaction.
-As children grow older, and as their development allows, it is expected that the balance will gradually shift towards more activities led by adults, to help children prepare for more formal learning, ready for Year 1.
+As children grow older, and as their development allows, it is expected that the balance will gradually shift towards more activities led by adults, to help children prepare for more formal learning, ready for Year 1."
+(Statutory Framework for EYFS 2012)